jtonglet/jtonglet.github.io/_blog/2026-09-07-multimodal-fact-checking-or-fake-news-detection.md

 title: "Multimodal fact-checking or multimodal fake news detection: two communities, one goal"
 date: 2026-09-07
 permalink: /blog/mfmfd/
-excerpt: "An analysis of the two communities conducting research on countering multimodal misinformation and a call to unite our efforts."
+excerpt: "An analysis of the two communities conducting research on multimodal misinformation and a call to unite our efforts."
 header:
   teaser: "mfc_mfd_2.png"
 tags: